shayan-farahani/shayan-farahani/README.md

 ###

-<h4>  hello, I am Shayan arak, iran an I've been interested in programming for almost a long time.
+<h4>  hello, I am Shayan from arak, iran an I've been interested in programming for almost a long time.
 I work in the back-end site and my repositories are almost about Django.
 I am always looking for new technologies and I like to do group work (encryption).
 I am interested and sometimes I read about it.
 I am interested in books.
 In addition to programming books, I love history books.

 ###